This post was updated on 2/18/2019

 Family Tree DNA

 - Price: Free, except you can unlock more functionality on the site (like the chromosome browser) for $19.
+Click here to access the FTDNA Free Autosomal Data Transfer (I will receive a very small commission if you end up making a purchase, which helps me support this website – thanks!

 - Notes: FTDNA (abbreviation) has a bigger database of international testers.
 I have found cousins in other countries here.
 For example, I recently got in touch with my mother’s second cousin who lives in Serbia through this site.